Labor Board Attorney Calls for Dartmouth to Negotiate with Basketball Players Union

 By Arnie Alpert, Active with the Activists

-HANOVER—The National Labor Relations Board has ordered Dartmouth College to begin collective bargaining with its basketball team, the first undergraduate basketball players in the country to form a union.
+HANOVER—An investigating attorney for the National Labor Relations Board has recommended that the Board order Dartmouth College to begin collective bargaining with its basketball team, the first undergraduate basketball players in the country to form a union.

 The Board, a federal agency which administers and enforces provisions of the National Labor Relations Act, ruled last February that the players were employees under the law and therefore eligible to form a union and bargain with the College.
 In an NLRB-supervised election held in March, team members voted 13 to 2 to unionize and join Local 560 of the Service Employees International Union, which also represents about 500 other Dartmouth employees, including power plant workers, custodians, security officers, trades people, and museum staff.